MASTG-TECH-0063: Setting up an Interception Proxy

 waiting for connection

-The next step is to make a remote port forwarding of port 8080 on the iOS device to the localhost interface on our computer to port 8080.
+The next step is to enable remote port forwarding on the iOS device, mapping port 8080 on the iOS device to the localhost interface on our computer on port 8080.

 The last step would be to set the proxy globally on your iOS device: